 And then comes the aftermath.

-Social media gets a lot of bum raps but one thing I have witnessed interacting with thousands of grievers is that the true miracle of the modality is the safe haven it has created for many of those grieving.
+Social media gets a lot of bum raps but one thing I have witnessed interacting with countless grievers is that the true miracle of the modality is the safe haven it has created for many of those grieving.

-After your loss the club doors of Death were thrust open, you walked through and all sorts of visitors fell upon you for the first while, but over and over the condolences turn to radio silence.
+After your deep loss, the club doors of Death were thrust open.
+You walked through, and all sorts of visitors fell upon you for the first while, but over and over the condolences turned to radio silence.

 You search and search for another member of this club that doesn't look uncomfortable when you speak of your loss.